 Highmark Medicare Advantage plans may charge a monthly premium, while other plans have a $0 premium.
 All plans have copayments, coinsurances, and deductibles.
 Costs vary based on the plan and coverage level you choose.

-Below are several examples from across Highmark’s coverage area.
+Below are several examples for 2022 from across Highmark’s coverage area.

 |Location/plan||Monthly Premium||Health deductible, drug deductible||Primary care physician visit copay||Specialist visit copay||Out-of-pocket max|